FedEx pays $35.3 million to end NY lawsuit over illegal cigarettes

-NEW YORK (Reuters) - FedEx Corp (FDX.N) will pay $35.3 million to settle lawsuits in which New York state and New York City accused the company of shipping millions of untaxed cigarettes to residents over a decade.
+NEW YORK (Reuters) - FedEx Corp will pay $35.3 million to settle lawsuits in which New York state and New York City accused the company of shipping millions of untaxed cigarettes to residents over a decade.

 The settlement announced on Monday resolves claims that FedEx knowingly violated a federal anti-cigarette trafficking statute, and a 2006 agreement with the state not to do business with sellers that ship cigarettes to people’s homes.